crotwell/TauP/src/doc/sphinx/source/taup_find.rst

 TauP Find
 ---------

-TauP Find generates possible phase paths through the given earth model.
+TauP Find generates many possible phase paths through the given earth model.
 It is a way of cheating in that favorite game of seismologists, what's that wiggle?
 It will attempt all possible paths within a model, subject to the given constraints.
-The output is either a simple list of possible phase names or travel times in the same format as taup time.
+The output is either a simple list of possible phase names or travel times in the same format as :code:`taup time`.

 The complexity or length of the path is limited by the :code:`--max`